 Students are encouraged to form and join organizations that contribute to the development of the whole person.
-The college, with the Student Government, provides many opportunities for cultural growth.
+The college, with the Student Government Association, Campus Activities Board, and the International Student Ambassadors, provide many opportunities for cultural growth.
 Nationally known speakers, lecturers, players, and musicians appear on the campus each year.
 Regularly scheduled student recitals, a regular program of professional performing arts events and film series, and the opportunity to hear prominent educators and artists who appear in the greater Kansas City area serve to enrich the life of the students.